 2. Physical intimacy

-Physical intimacy is being okay when people touch you to reassure you of their affection.
+Physical intimacy is often misunderstood and placed in the same bracket as sexual intimacy.
+While that is a part of it, intimacy in physical relationships goes beyond being sexually intimate with one’s partner.
+Physical intimacy also includes affectionate gestures and actions such as cuddling, hugging, holding hands, and kissing.
 It might be a simple hug when you come back home or a soft kiss to remind you that you are loved.
 It could be a pat on the back or a gentle squeeze of the hand.
-These gestures are important in any relationship and must not be left out.
+These gestures are important in any loving relationship and must not be left out.

-3. Mental intimacy
+3. Intellectual intimacy

 Common Signs Of Fear Of Intimacy

-1. Self- sabotaging your relationships
+1. You end up sabotaging relationships

-2. Saying “No” to emotional conversations
+2. Saying no to emotional conversations

 Relatable Reading: 10 Signs You Have An Emotional Connection With Someone